 - Restore misshapen teeth

-Dental Bonding Treatment in Timonium
+Teeth Bonding Treatment in Timonium, MD

 Tooth Bonding vs. Porcelain Veneers

 Tooth bonding is not permanent but can last many years with proper care.
 If you want to try a permanent option like dental veneers down the road, our dental team can help you explore your options.
 Dental veneers are a permanent fix to most cosmetic dental issues.
+However, veneers require more tooth preparation.
+This preparation process is irreversible.

-Tooth Bonding FAQs
+Teeth Bonding FAQs

 Tooth bonding is a popular procedure for many different dental problems.
-Read the answers to these frequently asked questions to learn more.
+Read answers to these frequently asked questions to learn more.

 Does tooth bonding hurt?